-When I went on a MILD anti-anxiety pill during a significantly stressful part of my life, (I believe the pill was Lexapro), the first day was an amazing feeling…
+Speaking of Phenibut and Lexapro, when I went on a MILD anti-anxiety pill during a significantly stressful part of my life, (I believe the pill was Lexapro), the first day was an amazing feeling…

 But after that, I had to constantly pop Gravol to stop myself from feeling like I was going to puke.
 I also had problems focusing, headaches, sleeping, and more.

 At that point, I swore I would never use anti-anxiety and anti-depressant pills again.

 Throughout the years, I’ve tried many different combinations of things looking for tools, techniques, or supplements that could help with my mental state.